scottgallant/barnyard-organics/chicken-processing.md

 Searching for a clean, dedicated facility for slaughtering, plucking, gutting, bagging and custom cutting* Barnyard Organics has you covered.

-Prices are $6/bird including shrink-wrap bagging
+Prices:

-$5/bird if you bag them yourself with regular poly bags
+$5/bird in regular poly bags

+$6/bird in shrink wrap bag

+$7 for non-Cornish cross meat birds

-Only $3/bird if you help eviscerate the bird
+Save $2/bird that you help eviscerate

+$0.50/bird fee to keep offal (liver, hearts, gizzard)

-\*$5 additional cost/bird for BBQ cut ups
+\*$5 additional cost/bird for cutting up (available as time allows that day).

+NOTE: We are no longer renting the facility out.
+All processing is done by us (and you, if you want to help out).
+Thank you!